-The Directors decide which Teams to accept as Participants.
+The Directors decide which applicants to accept as Participants.
 They apply the following criteria:

-- Relevant experience, if any. - Command of English. - Aim to establish a well-balanced mix of Teams/Participants from different states. - Aim of balanced gender distribution among the Teams/Participants.
+- Relevant experience, if any. - Command of English. - Aim to establish a diverse and well-balanced mix of Teams/Participants from different universities/affiliations. - Aim of balanced gender distribution among the Teams/Participants.